its-mieger/lara-ext/README.md

 So far this includes:
 * Collection macros
+* String macros
 * Improved helper functions

 It also includes a helper file for IDE auto completion.

 ## Installation

-After updating composer, add the service provider to the providers array in config/app.php
+After updating composer, add the service provider to the providers array in config/app.php.

+This is not required if using automatic package discovery as enabled.

 	ItsMieger\LaravelExt\Provider\LaraExtServiceProvider::class,